haggy/Proton-IDE/README.md

 Salesforce.com IDE for the Atom editor

 __NOTE:__ This IDE is still in BETA and is being actively developed.
-If you encounter any issues please log an issue in Github and I'll look into it ASAP.
+If you encounter any issues please check the known issues and log an issue in Github if it does not already exist.
 Thanks and enjoy!

 ## Installation
 __Proton__ is available as an Atom package.
 Use `cmd+,` on a Mac to pull up your